 Caught up in the need for detox, many will commit too early to a clinic as close as possible to home, without thinking ahead.

 Therapy levels vary wildly from clinic to clinic, and therapist to therapist.
 What feedback do you have on the clinic you plan to attend?
-Just a few minutes work here, can pay off down the line.
+It pays to shop around here.

 - In your experience, would someone with my detox needs be better suited for hospital detox?

 - What addiction experience do your prescribing professionals have?

 - Will I be able to speak with someone who decides about my detox regimen, once admitted to the clinic?

 For in-patient treatment stays, you'll have your own room in the clinic, where you stay, live and sleep, for anywhere from 7-84 days or more (28 days is the average stay).